Doppelcheck/main/README.md

     end
 ```

+## Plugins

+Doppelcheck is designed to be highly extensible, allowing users to add custom plugins to enhance its functionality.
+Out of the box, Doppelcheck comes with the following plugins:

+- **Google Search** as a data source: Provides support for Google search, enabling users to retrieve relevant information from the web.
+- **OpenAI** as an LLM endpoint: Integrates with OpenAI's API to leverage advanced AI models for content analysis and detection of biases.

 ## Contributing

 We welcome contributions from the community!
 If you're interested in improving Doppelcheck, you can contribute in the
 following ways:

+- **Plugin Development**: Extend Doppelcheck's functionality by developing custom plugins for more data sources, more LLM endpoints, and more.
 - **Reporting Bugs**: Submit an issue in our repository, providing a detailed description of the problem and steps to
   reproduce it.
 - **Feature Requests**: Have ideas on how to make Doppelcheck better?
 We'd love to hear from you!
 Please submit an